-While there was no general lockdown, Germany had issued a 'soft' lockdown, generally prohibiting gatherings of more than a small number of people in public or at home.
-Some federal states including Berlin have now completely lifted the ban on gatherings, others, such as Bavaria still prohibit gatherings of more than ten people in public.
-The restrictions continue to vary from one federal state to the other and are subject to constant change.
-Nationwide, distance and hygiene regulations must be observed.
-In addition, citizens are required to keep the number of people with whom they have contact to a minimum and keep contacts as constant as possible (that is, with the same people).
+Further, distance and hygiene regulations must still be observed.
+Citizens are required to keep the number of people with whom they have contact to a minimum and keep contacts as constant as possible (that is, with the same people).
 Where possible, a physical distance of 1.5 metres must be observed between people.
-Face masks must be used on public transport, in shops and in some federal states also in schools.
+Face masks must be used on public transport, in shops and in some federal states also in schools and on public places.
 The federal government issues travel warnings on a constant basis for areas with an increased risk of COVID-19 infection.
-Starting 1 October, a 14-day quarantine obligation will apply to those entering Germany from risk areas.
+A quarantine obligation up to 14 days applies to those entering Germany from risk areas.
 A shortening of the quarantine period is possible with a negative corona test result.
-The test can be carried out at the earliest five days after entry.

-Given the federalist structure of Germany, the steadily progressing developments of the coronavirus situation and corresponding restrictions on daily life are subject to an ongoing diligent review and change.
+Given the federalist structure of Germany, the restrictions continue to vary from one federal state to the other in certain details and are subject to constant change.